-I’m Steph, a twenty-something photographer, travel writer, and the founder of A Nomad’s Passport.
+I’m Steph, a twenty-something photographer, travel writer, and the founder of A Nomad’s Passport as well as A Diver’s Passport.
 A website and business that is the result of my desire to travel, to explore different cultures, to find hidden gems, and to indulge in amazing food, all while trying to make a positive impact and to raise awareness for the need to protect our environment.

 I have always been a restless wanderer that heard the call of the unknown.
 And when I got the chance, I decided to give in to my wanderlust and to explore the world.
 To see as much as I can and to learn more about different countries and cultures.

 Since my first solo travel experience, I’ve taken every chance to explore new places and to find new outdoor adventures that allowed me to see and share the beauty of our planet.
 So far, I’ve been to 32 countries on 5 continents and the number is bound to rise.
 After all, I aspire to visit every single country and sovereign, as well as autonomous, territory in the world, while promoting a sustainable and ethical lifestyle and traveling.

 I hope that the content I share makes you fall in love with our planet and all the beautiful spots on it and that you will be inspired to start your own adventures.
 Because ultimately, I am convinced that one of the most crucial steps towards protecting our planet is to love what we seek to protect.
 And what better way is there to fall in love with all life on our planet than to travel and see it yourself and to then share the stories that will in turn inspire others.

 1. I first moved abroad when I was 22 and I’d love to live in Sydney again in the future.

 2. My favorite place in the world is Karijini National Park in Western Australia.

 3. I have loved photography since I was a kid and used to drive my mom insane as I only took photos of landscapes.

 4. I love planning road trips and have already finalized the itinerary for several adventures on the open road.